fraizerbrian/Sec_Writeups/Vapt/docker_metasploit_task/Portswigger.md

 ![](images/sqli/lab9h.png)

-The first charachter is **d**, having to go through the passwords one by one till the 20th character manually can be tidious hence I used a cluster bomb attack and set the positions at set positions and the payload set 1 would be numbers from 1 to 20 and payload set 2 would be bruteforcer then start the attack.
+The first charachter is **8**, having to go through the passwords one by one till the 20th character manually can be tidious hence I used a cluster bomb attack and set the positions at set positions and the payload set 1 would be numbers from 1 to 20 and payload set 2 would be bruteforcer then start the attack.

 ![](images/sqli/lab9i.png)
 ![](images/sqli/lab9j.png)